gelatodigital/koru-dao-ui/README.md

 `DAPP` > `IPFS` > `Sponsor Server` > `Lens` > `Polygon Chain`

 - Only users that has a NFT minted are allow to post messages on Koru.
-- Once the user has minted it's NFT it's possible to post messages on Koru on a limited interval.
+- Once the user has minted the NFT, it's possible to post messages on Koru on a limited interval.

 1- Koru DAPP checks if user has a NFT minted and if it's time to post a message.